kontena/kontena/docs/using-kontena/loadbalancer.md

 # Kontena Load Balancer

 Load balancers are used to distribute traffic between services.
-Therefore, having a fully featured, high performance and reliable load balancer is one of the most essential component for building applications composed of multiple services.
+Therefore, having a fully featured, high performance and reliable load balancer is one of the most essential components for building applications composed of multiple services.

 With Kontena, developers can enjoy the built-in load balancer that is based on [HAproxy](http://www.haproxy.org/).
-It is fully managed by Kontena orchestration and enable consistent, portable load balancing on any infrastructure where Kontena Nodes are running.
+It is fully managed by Kontena orchestration and enables consistent, portable load balancing on any infrastructure where Kontena Nodes are running.

 The Kontena Load Balancer key features: